-- 1. T-shirts must have sleeves and extend 4" below the waist and have no inappropriate language/drug related messages as indicated in the dress code. - 2.
+- 1. T-shirts must have sleeves and extend 4" below the waist and have no inappropriate language or drug related messages as indicated in the student dress code policy. - 2.
 Shorts or sports pants cannot have belt loops, zippers, or pockets.
-Inseams on shorts must be at least 4" in length. - 3.
-Gym shoes must have backs and some type of closure (laces, velcro, etc.) PURSES, BOOK BAGS AND BACKPACKS
+Inseams on shorts must be at least 4" in length.

+Gym shoes must have backs and some type of closure (laces, velcro, etc.)

+PURSES, BOOK BAGS AND BACKPACKS

 Purses (handbags), book bags, and backpack use is not permitted during the school day due to safety concerns.
-These items must be kept in lockers.
-Backpacks will not be permitted during sporting events/concerts.
+Students are required to keep these in their lockers.

 USE OF BICYCLES AND SKATEBOARDS ON SCHOOL PROPERTY